SilverPrius/Fitness-Tracker-Frontend/README.md

 # My Fit Journal App
 ## Introduction
 My Fit Journal is an app used to record your body measurements.
-It is a useful tool track your health, understanding your body, and can help you stay motivated with your fitness goals.
+It is a useful tool track your health, understanding your body, and can help you stay motivated to achieve your fitness goals.

 This is an app that I had in mind when I first started programming.
 My personal trainer used to record my measurements on his phone with a notes app.
 I thought it would be a good idea to create an app for this instead.